Table of Contents

 What are the Types of Deployment Models in Cloud Computing?

-Hybrid clouds balance private clouds’ privacy and public clouds’ scalability, allowing organizations to integrate on-premise infrastructure with cloud computing services seamlessly.
+Hybrid clouds balance private clouds’ privacy and public clouds’ scalability, allowing organizations to seamlessly integrate on-premise infrastructure with cloud based services.
 This model enables flexibility in resource allocation and data management, catering to the requirements of modern businesses.
 Multi-cloud deployment models take flexibility further by leveraging multiple cloud computing applications from different providers.
-This approach enhances resilience, mitigates risks, optimizes performance and cost efficiency, and provides robust disaster recovery capabilities by distributing workloads across various types of cloud computing services.
+This approach enhances resilience, mitigates risks, optimizes performance and cost efficiency, and provides robust disaster recovery capabilities by distributing workloads across various types of cloud technology.

 1) Public Cloud